RoryPoonyth/Team-1-soen341project2023/README.md

 ## Project Description

-TBD
+Language & Techniques: TBD

+We will be developping an online carrer services system where both the Employers and Employees will create accounts and log in with their email and passwords.

+Students will be able to:
+  - Create/Modify their profiles
+  - Upload their resume
+  - View Job postings
+  - Apply to said postings
+  - Receive notification when called for an interview

+Employers will be able to:
+  - Create/Manage their job posts
+  - Review candidates applications
+  - Receive notification when students apply

+As well as Admins who will be able to manage and overview the job postings and user profiles.

 ## Team Members (Real name / Username)

 * Daniel Bondar /
 * David Fugnitto /
-* Gabriel Lemieux
+* Gabriel Lemieux /
 * Patrick MacEachen
 * Rory Poonyth / RoryPoonyth, Team leader
-* Ryan Washer
+* Ryan Washer /
-* Renal Wasouf
+* Renal Wasouf /

 ## Technologies